bamless/blang/docs/vaues-and-types.md

 fact, in **J\*** *class* and *type* are synonyms, as well as *value* and *instance*.
 Yes, even a simple number is an instance, and its class is *Number*:
 <pre class='runnable-snippet'>
-print(type(5)) // The type built-in function returns the class of the given type
+print(type(5)) // The type built-in function returns the class of the given value
 </pre>

 The language has 12 built-in value types: